69th Pennsylvania Infantry Regiment: Battle flags and uniforms

 The 69th Pennsylvania Volunteers' first battle flag, the First State Color, was manufactured by Horstmann Brothers and Company, and was presented to the regiment sometime after November 1861.
 It was carried into battle until December 1863, when it was retired and replaced by the Second State Color, which was manufactured by Evans and Hassall.
 That second battle flag remained in use until the regiment was mustered out on July 1, 1865.

 In addition, the 69th carried a green "Irish" flag into battle.
 According to The Philadelphia Inquirer, the 69th Pennsylvania's battle flag was "a beautiful specimen of art" that did "credit to the taste of donors."
 One side "represented the coat of arms of ancient Ireland"; the other featured the coat of arms of the Commonwealth of Pennsylvania.
 Initially presented to the regiment while it was stationed at Berryville, Virginia in early 1862, which was replaced with a new green flag in March 1864 when members of the regiment re-enlisted with the 69th Pennsylvania for additional tours of duty.

 Companies I and K, designated as the regiment's skirmisher companies, wore a very Americanized Zouave uniform.
 This uniform consisted of a dark blue Zouave jacket with green trimming, green cuffs, and sixteen brass buttons down the front on both sides of the jacket, a sky blue Zouave vest, chasseur sky-blue trousers, and a dark blue kepi.
 This was one of the few Zouave uniforms that did not use red as the jacket trimming.
 However, the Zouave uniforms were mostly destroyed during the Peninsula Campaign and were not replaced.

 Casualty rates and burial locations

 Of the original one thousand men mustered into service at the formation of the regiment, only fifty-six "returned whole at the end," according to regimental historian Donald Ernsberger.
-Following their deaths, many of the veterans of the 69th Pennsylvania were buried in unmarked graves in West Philadelphia because their families were too poor to afford headstones.
+Over 50 veterans of the 69th Pennsylvania were buried in Cathedral Cemetery in West Philadelphia, many in unmarked graves because their families were too poor to afford headstones.
+On Veterans Day in 2002, a memorial to the members of the regiment was installed in Cathedral Cemetery by an American Civil War reenactment group from Bucks County, Pennsylvania.

 According to historians at the U.S. National Park Service, the regiment sustained a total of 288 casualties during its tenure of service.
 Twelve officers and 166 enlisted men were mortally wounded or killed in action.
 Three officers and 107 enlisted men died from disease.